Book of Mormon Feast

 In the Book of Mormon, King Benjamin teaches his people how worthy of thanks and praise is God; he urges them to render all the thanks and praise which their whole soul has power to possess to Him.

-In Asheville, North Carolina the First Baptist Church adult choir, Sunday morning
+First Baptist Church adult choir, Asheville, North Carolina

 In the Book of Mormon, King Benjamin teaches that God will bless and prosper those who keep His commandments.